 The bacon should only take a couple of minutes on each side to cook under a pre-heated overhead grill.
 Start cooking it when the black pudding has been turned.
 Transfer the sausages, black pudding and bacon to a pre-heated plate and cover with foil to keep them warm while the remainder of the breakfast is cooked.

 Tomato, Mushrooms, Fried Bread and Egg

-The same pan which was used to fry the sausages and black pudding should be used to fry the tomatoes and mushrooms.
-Half a medium tomato and lay the halves flesh side down in to the pan.
+The same pan that was used to fry the sausages and black pudding should be used to fry the tomatoes and mushrooms.
+Half a medium tomato and lay the halves flesh side down into the pan.
 The head only of a large breakfast mushroom is a popular option but in this instance, a few small, closed cup mushrooms have been used instead and are added to the pan whole.

-It is important when frying an egg that the egg be at room temperature and never straight from the refrigerator.
-Break the egg firstly in to a small cup or bowl.
+It is important when frying an egg that the egg is at room temperature and never straight from the refrigerator.
+Break the egg firstly into a small cup or bowl.
 Add a very small amount of vegetable oil to a non-stick pan and wipe it over the base of the pan with some kitchen towel.
 There should be no liquid oil in the pan at all.
-Bring the pan up to a fairly high heat and pour the egg carefully in to the centre.
+Bring the pan up to fairly high heat and pour the egg carefully into the centre.
 Reduce the heat and leave it alone to cook for three to four minutes.

 Add the bread to the pan with the tomatoes and mushrooms and fry for a couple of minutes each side.
 The baked beans should be added to a small saucepan and gently heated over a medium setting.